Al-aqua/intro-to-ai-lapman/src/chapter_8.md

 ---

-> **Next Chapter Preview**: In Chapter 9, we'll learn about Constraint Satisfaction Problems (CSPs), where we'll learn to solve problems by finding assignments that satisfy multiple constraints simultaneously, using techniques like backtracking and constraint propagation.
+> **Next Lab Preview**: In Lab 9, we'll learn about Constraint Satisfaction Problems (CSPs), where we'll learn to solve problems by finding assignments that satisfy multiple constraints simultaneously, using techniques like backtracking and constraint propagation.